-Parameters Where connection is one of these for the C-SPY GDB Server driver:
+Where connection is one of these for the C-SPY GDB Server driver: TCPIP: ip\address

-Via Ethernet TCPIP: ip\address

-TCPIP: ip\address, port

-TCPIP: hostname

-TCPIP: hostname, port

-Note that if no port is specified, port 3333 is used by default.

-Where connection is one of these for the C-SPY J-Link/J-Trace driver:

-Via USB port USB: #serial where serial is a string of digits and letters that identifies which probe you want to connect to.
-The serial number can be found either printed on the probe or obtained by connecting only one probe and then starting the debug session.
+TCPIP: ip_address , port TCPIP:hostname TCPIP: hostname, port Note that if no port is specified, port 3333 is used by default.
+Where connection is o one of these for the C-SPY J-Link/J-Trace driver: Via USB port USB: #serial where serial is a string of digits and letters that identifies which probe you want to connect to.
+The serial number can be found either printed on the probe, or obtained by connecting a single probe, and then starting the debug session.
 The serial number is then displayed in the Debug Log window.
-The serial number is also displayed in the to be displayed each time you start a debug session.
+The serial number is also displayed in the Debug Probe Selection dialog box.
+USB:#select forces the Debug Probe Selection dialog box to be displayed each time you start a debug session.
+Via USB directly to the USB0-USB3 debug probe When using USB0 and if there are more than one debug probes on the USB connection, a dialog box is displayed when the debug session starts.
+Use the dialog box to choose which debug probe to connect to.